jazzband/django-push-notifications/README.rst

 Tastypie support should work on Tastypie 0.11.0 and newer.

+Django REST Framework support should work on DRF version 3.0 and newer.

 Setup
 -----
 You can install the library directly from pypi using pip: